-Mr. So Tat Chiu is a brother of Mr. So Tat Wing, the Chairman and Managing Director of the Company and Mr. So Tat Cho, the Executive Director of the Company.
+Mr. So Tat Chiu ("Mr. So") is a brother of Mr. So Tat Wing, the Chairman and Managing Director of the Company and Mr. So Tat Cho, the Executive Director of the Company.
 Mr. So holds 30% of the issued and paid-up share capital in Jets Technics International Limited, the substantial shareholder of the Company and he is also an ex-director of the Company.

-In FY2009 and FY2008, the Group's banking facilities are secured by corporate guarantees executed by the Company as detailed in note 21 to the Financial Statements of this Annual Report.
+In FY2010 and FY2009, the Group's banking facilities are secured by corporate guarantees executed by the Company as detailed in note 21 to the Financial Statements of this Annual Report.

+Shareholding Statistics

+As at 24 August 2010
-Authorised share capital HK\$800,000,000

-Issued and fully paid-up HK\$54,200,080
+Authorised share capital Issued and fully paid-up capital Issued and fully paid-up shares excluding treasury shares Class of shares Voting rights

+HK\$800,000,000HK\$54,200,080246,364,000

-Class of shares Ordinary shares of HK\$0.22 each
+- Ordinary shares of HK\$0.22 each

-Voting rights 1 vote per ordinary share
+1 vote per ordinary share